deepak-vij/AIRepo/Vector/README.md

 Fast and accurate similarity search and retrieval.
 Vector database can find the most similar or relevant data based on their vector distance or similarity, which is a core functionality for many applications that involve natural language processing, computer vision, recommendation systems, etc.

-As part of the exploration work for understanding the inner-workings of Vector Emmeddings, see the companion [**code examples here**](/Vector)
+As part of the exploration work for understanding the inner-workings of Vector Emmeddings, see the companion [**sample code examples here**](/Vector)